tillbiskup/pymetacode/docs/roadmap.rst

 A few ideas how to develop the project further, currently a list as a reminder for the main developers themselves, in no particular order, though with a tendency to list more important aspects first:

-For version 0.1
+For version 0.2
 ===============

-* Prepare for release (prospector, tox, ...)
+* Add prospector configuration.

+* Automatic alphabetical sorting of modules in API index.

 For later versions
 ==================

-* Automatic alphabetical sorting of modules in API index.

 * Templates adjustable by user (local install)/by other package.

 * More configuration options.

-* Add prospector configuration.

 * Commands for releasing a package to PyPI